Heena95Afreen/Foundation-Models-for-Cancer-Immunogenomics/README.md

 This repository demonstrates a transcriptomic representation learning workflow for discovering latent immune-related phenotypes from cancer and normal tissue RNA-seq data.

-The project explores how transcriptomic embeddings generated from gene expression profiles can be used for unsupervised biological pattern discovery, cluster identification, and visualization of transcriptomic heterogeneity.
+The project explores how transcriptomic embeddings generated from gene expression profiles can be used for unsupervised biological pattern discovery, cluster identification, and visualisation of transcriptomic heterogeneity.

 ## Research Question